wdi-sg/project-4/README.md

 ![](/readme_images/RSI.png)

-From obtaining the predicted RSI (Y value) from the equation, a simple calculation can be done to check if the stock is overbought or oversold.
+From obtaining the predicted RSI (Y value) from the equation, a simple calculation can be done to check if the stock is overbought (above 70%) or oversold (below 30%), leading to an expected price fall or increase respectively.
 If subtracting the YTD price with the predicted RSI yields < 0, the stock price is expected to rise and if otherwise, is expected to drop in the foreseeable future.

 ## Recharts